KfirTayar/Parking-Meter/README.md

 # Parking-Meter
 Application framework: MFC <br />
-I developed a parking meter and ATM program, using event–driven programming.
+A parking meter and ATM program, using event–driven programming.